redcactus5/Yahoo-Finance-Historical-Data-Downloader/README.md

 # Yahoo Finance Historical Data Downloader
-a simple program to download some basic historicle data for a stock from yahoo finanace
+a simple program to download some basic historical data for a stock from yahoo finance